 Is debt from things like student loans, mortgages, and auto loans an emergency?
 Probably not.

-Those things tend to have relatively low interest rates, and it can be argued that because time is such an important factor in investing, it’s better to invest than to rush to pay off low-interest debts.
+Those things tend to have relatively low interest rates, and it can be argued that because time is such an important factor in

 What can we consider low-interest?